 - Granting pardons for murders when he wasn’t supposed to

 - Not paying 1,000 marks to save the city of Ghent from its enemies, and therefore losing the city of Ghent.

 The king at the time, Richard II, was reportedly upset to hear about de la Pole’s offenses: “Alas, alas, Michael see what thou hast done!” he’s supposed to have said.
 De la Pole was eventually accused of treason and fled to France where he lived out his days.
 Sad!

-*Correction: The king in question was originally identified as Edward II, when he was Edward III.
+* Correction: The king in question was originally identified as Edward II.
+It was actually Edward III.

 This story originally ran on May 17, 2017.